 Historical Background

-Tuvalu’s history is tied to Polynesian culture.
-The islands were first settled by Polynesians in the 14th century.
-Western explorers found Tuvalu in the 16th century.
-It became a British protectorate in 1892 and gained independence in 1978.
+Tuvalu’s rich history is deeply connected to Polynesian culture.
+The islands were first settled by Polynesians in the 14th century, with Western explorers arriving in the 16th century.
+After becoming a British protectorate in 1892, Tuvalu gained independence in 1978 and has since developed its unique national identity while preserving traditional ways of life.

 Best Time to Visit